...

 WOCCA ROCCA curry and…UJI (ウォッカロッカ宇治店)

 Another restaurant you can visit in Uji is WOCCA ROCCA curry and…UJI.
 The curry specialist has one vegan curry rice dish on its standard menu.
-In addition, all of the curry rice dishes are gluten-free.
-Another good thing about the restaurant is that you can control the rice portion, which is the best way to keep you satisfied and avoid food waste!
+Additionally, all the curry rice dishes are gluten-free.
+Another good thing of the restaurant is that you can control the rice portion, which is a great way to stay satisfied and minimize food waste.

 As a curry specialist, the curry served at WOCCA ROCCA curry and…UJI differs from the typical curry you may be used to.
 With a strong herb aroma, the more you eat, the more you will fall in love with the curry.
 Because the restaurant aims to provide healthy but delicious food, the spices used to make the curry are carefully selected.
-So instead of chemical seasonings and artificial colorings, natural spices, such as cardamom, cloves, cinnamon, and coriander, are used.
+Instead of chemical seasonings and artificial colorings, natural spices such as cardamom, cloves, cinnamon, and coriander are used.

 In addition to curry, WOCCA ROCCA curry and…UJI also has an incredible dessert menu.
-While the menu is brief, the fresh fruits are sweet and high-quality.
-And what goes really well with their sweet dishes is the Sri Lanka black tea!
+While the menu is brief, the fresh fruits are sweet and of high quality.
+And what pairs particularly well with their sweet dishes is Sri Lankan black tea!

 Tip: You can see the Uji River from their counter seats.